ymanshur/simplebank/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Request for Change (RFC)

-Brief description of what this PR does and why it's needed.
+The background of what this PR does and why it's needed, @mentions of the person or team responsible for reviewing proposed changes, and reference related issues to this PR as the following examples:

 - Closes #ISSUE_NUMBER
 - Fixes #ISSUE_NUMBER